hyperledger/bevel/docs/source/operations/adding_new_peer_fabric.md

               peerstatus: existing   # existing for existing peers(s)

-The `network.yaml` file should contain the specific `network.organization` patch.
+The `network.yaml` file should contain the specific `network.organization` details.
 Orderer information is needed if you are going to install/upgrade the existing chaincodes, otherwise it is not needed.
 And the `org_status` must be `existing` when adding peer.

 Ensure the following is considered when adding the new peer on a different cluster:
 - The CA server is accessible publicly or at least from the new cluster.